gboehl/pydsge/README.rst

 ----

-A package for solving, filtering and estimating DSGE models at the ZLB (or with other occasionally binding constraints).
+A package for solving, filtering and estimating DSGE models with the ZLB (or other occasionally binding constraints).

 A collection of models that can be (and were) used with this package can be found in `another repo <https://github.com/gboehl/projectlib/tree/master/yamls>`_.